-Witnessing the potential of Augmented Reality in driving customer engagement, leading retailers are adopting this amazing technology in different ways to improve in-store shopping experience and increase sales.
+Augmented Reality for Retailers is driving customer engagement.
+Leading retailers are adopting this amazing technology in different ways to improve in-store shopping experience and increase sales.

 If large retailers with multi-chain retail store are investing in this emerging technology, it’s time for smaller chains and retailers to also adopt and take advantage of Augmented Reality based solutions to improve in-store customer engagement and drive sales.